janjacques/weather-etl/README.md

 1. **Register with Meteomatics**

-   - Go to [Meteomatics](https://www.meteomatics.com/en/api/try-api/) and register for free trial API access.
+   - Go to [Meteomatics](https://www.meteomatics.com/en/sign-up-weather-api-test-account/) and register for free trial API access.
    - You will receive credentials to access their API.
+   - The trial API has limitations, viewable [here](https://www.meteomatics.com/en/api/available-parameters/)
+   - A meteomatics python module is available, you can find the docs [here](https://www.meteomatics.com/en/api/data-connectors/python/)

 2. **Fill Out the `.env` File**